BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Baudrillard believed that in a postmodern society, the meaning and value of an object are primarily defined by its relationship to other objects.
 Apple products serve as a pertinent example.
 They appear overpriced when considering solely their use value.
-However, their value arises from what they signify and their relationship to other objects.
+However, their value arises from what they signify in relation to other objects which leads to the demishing of *symbolic values*.
+For example, a pen given to you for your graduation, has probably a high symbolic value to you.
+Symbolic values are a assigned by a subject in relation to another subject.
+Sign value is an object's value within a system of objects signifying, for example, social status.

 Baudrillard, known for his cynical views, believed that objects have triumphed over subjects.
 He posited that just as money has become a universal medium that renders everything comparable and thus exchangeable, *the code* has made every sign integratable thus also exchangeable.
+It is not that subjects or objects stand no longer for something 'real' but that the referent, that does not exist, disappeared.
+For example, in the Renaissance people or object appear to stand for a real referent that does not exist, for instance, royalty, nobility, holiness, etc.
+According to Baudrillard, instead of disimulating something, now signs dissimulate that there is nothing.

+>The transition from signs which dissimulate something to signs which dissimulate that there is nothing, marks the decisive turning point.
+>The first implies a theology of truth and secrecy (to which the notion of ideology still belongs).
+>The second inaugurates an age of simulacra and simulation, in which there is no longer any God to recognize his own, nor any last judgment to separate truth from false, the real from its artificial resurrection, since everything is already dead and risen in advance. -- Jean Baudrillard

-This leads to a kind of dissolution of the 'real' meaning behind these signs.
+This leads to a kind of dissolution of the 'real' meaning behind objects.
+Accroding to Baudrillard, in the postmodern world, simulacra (e.g. images) have replaced the reality they once represented.
+In other words, our current reality is dominated by these simulacra---representations, images, and symbols---that no longer have any connection to any real objects or events they might have originally represented.
+Importantly, the simulacrum is not just covering up the truth or reality; it's not a mask over something real!
+What we perceive as truth or reality is actually just a construct (the simulacrum) that conceals the fact that there is no underlying, original reality.
+In other words, what we consider 'real' is just a construct of our perceptions and societal argreements.
+In our current postmodern state, the simulacrum has become the truth for us, because there is no other reality against which to measure it.

+>The simulacrum is never what hides the truth---it is the truth that hides the fact that there is none.
+>The simularcum is true. -- Jean Baudrillard

-According to Baudrillard, experiences such as a teenager's first kiss are no longer *authentic*; instead, they are mere simulations of a Hollywood love story.
+Following Baudrillard's perspective, experiences such as a teenager's first kiss are no longer real in a sense that they express true love;
+instead, they are mere simulations of a Hollywood love story because these stories are the truth!
-The problem is not a virtualized reality but a reality that is no longer distinguishable from simulation.
+Critically, the problem (if it is in fact one) is not a virtualized reality that hides the truth but that the truth is simulation.
-The difference between the real and simulation dissolves.
+People are fake but they are turthfully fake because being fake is the truth.
+That is the depressing and cynical viewpoint of Baudrillard.

 I love *The Matrix* but I have to assess that it did not succeed in capturing Baudrillard's main themes.
 The main problem is a clear line between simulation and reality; between the matrix and Zion.
+The matrix clearly is not the truth but hides it.
 Rather than exploring the new problem of simulation, the movie falls back on the *Allegory of the Cave* presented in Plato's *Republic* and instead of investigating further questions, it solves the problem via religion---the analogy between Neo and a Christ-like figure in the third movie is undeniable.
+Thus *The Matrix* brings us back where it all started.

 The *Allegory of the Cave* is a metaphor for exploring the nature of knowledge and reality.
 Plato imagined a group of people who lived their entire live chained inside a dark cave.